terminusdb/terminusdb/README.md

 In order to start the terminusdb server or simply to explore a store from the command line, you can use the [TerminusDB Command Line Interface](docs/CLI.md).

-### Open Console

-Once you have installed terminusdb-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the console `"http://SERVER:PORT/"`. (the default is: [https://127.0.0.1:6363/](https://127.0.0.1:6363/)).

-### Known Issues
-On Linux, the AppImage for the desktop client may fail to start, with a message about an incorrectly configured SUID sandbox helper binary.
-We are looking into this issue.
-For now, you can work around this issue by starting the binary with the `--no-sandbox` flag.

-## Why

-TerminusDB will:

-* Give you collaboration features currently available in git, but designed to work well with large datasets
-* Make complex data models easy, maintainable and enforced.
-* Overcome the Object Impedance mismatch without turning your Database into an incomprehensible soup.
-* Allow you to search for repeating patterns using recursion.
-* Enable the sharing of data using linked open data formats RDF and JSON-LD making scientific or organisational information sharing easy.
-* Branch, clone, merge, time-travel, push and pull all facilitated by our delta-encoding approach
-* Help you automate the production of UI and data-entry by *knowing* what data *means*.

 <img src="https://assets.terminusdb.com/images/cli-github.gif" width="500px"/>